minetest-mods/technic/manual.md

 world anchor is used the digging can be speeded up by placing multiple quarry machines with overlapping digging areas.
 Four can be placed to dig identical areas, one on each side of the square cross section.

+The quarry can be toggled on and off with a mesecons signal.

 ### forcefield emitter ###